 Eliminate stress.
 Too much stress can leave you confused, scattered, and eventually, drooling like a helpless puppy.
 Create morning and evening routines that will influence your day and help you unwind at the end of the day.
 I write Morning Pages in a journal and do 20 minutes of light exercise first thing.
 In the evenings, I mentally go over my day and say what I’m grateful for.
 I also turn off all electronics several hours before bed and fall asleep to a sunset with my Philips Wake up Light (If there’s one possession that brings me joy, it’s this genius alarm clock.
 You wake up to a sunrise and fall asleep to a sunset.
 I feel so relaxed when I wake up in the morning).

 Stop relying on convenience.
 The sad side effect of convenience is more crap.
 It’s a false dichotomy.
-By having more things to seemingly make life easier, in essence what you’re doing, is making life more complicated by owning more stuff.
+By having more things to seemingly make life easier, in essence, what you’re doing, is making life more complicated by owning more stuff.
 More stuff to clean, more stuff to organize, more stuff to find a place in your home for.

 Ever have so much stuff on the kitchen counter that you keep procrastinating cleaning said countertop?
 Yep, been there.
 It’s not worth it for two reasons: 1.
 You are always looking at a completely full and cluttered counter, and 2.
 You forget how to do simple tasks.
-Honestly, I’d prefer a simple plastic manual juicer to juice oranges than to have to lug out a 5 pound electric device.
+Honestly, I’d prefer a simple plastic manual juicer to juice oranges than to have to lug out a 5-pound electric device.
 Which by the way, takes way too long to clean.

 Cut out all the negativity in your day.
 Life is already difficult without piling more negativity on top of it.
 The best thing you can do is cut out all negativity.
-Stop complaining, stop worrying about what you can’t control, and my personal favorite, stop consuming the news in all forms.
-Since cutting out news media from my life, I feel so much lighter and less anxiety.
+Stop complaining, stop worrying about what you can’t control, and my personal favourite, stop consuming the news in all forms.
+Since cutting out news media from my life, I feel so much lighter and less anxious.
 If you have to stay up to date with news, limit your dose, or ask others what’s new in the world.

 Switch off the TV.
 There’s no doubt about it, TV is a major time suck.
 The average person spends 5 hours of their day watching TV.
 Get rid of TV and that’s 5 extra hours to declutter, spend time on a hobby, or get outside.
-Not to mention the fact that we’re exposed to countless ads making us want more, and that some shows (I’m looking at you Real Housewives) can be more stress inducing than entertaining.
+Not to mention the fact that we’re exposed to countless ads making us want more, and that some shows (I’m looking at you Real Housewives) can be more stress-inducing than entertaining.

 Spend less time online.
 Are you spending too much money?
 Finding there’s no time in your day?
 Or maybe, you’re a creative type like me that can get stuck in social media comparisonville.
-Cutting back on smartphone and online time will not only work wonders for your self-esteem, it’ll keep your money in your wallet.
+Cutting back on smartphone and online time will not only work wonders for your self-esteem, but it’ll also keep your money in your wallet.

 Want less.
 We’re bombarded every day with advertising.
-Billboards, commercials, even people walking by us are advertising for clothing brands.
+Billboards, commercials, and even people walking by us are advertising for clothing brands.
 The simple truth is that as soon as you become grateful for what you already have, you’ll begin to want less.
 Combine this with not caring what others think and you’ve got a recipe for success.

-We all want to have happy, joy filled lives doing fun things.
+We all want to have happy, joy-filled lives doing fun things.
 It’s easy to achieve when you let go of what doesn’t benefit you and replace it with what fills you with joy.

 Ready to get started?
 Let’s do a fun exercise.
 Start out with Zig Ziglar’s wheel of life.
 Next, take each category on the wheel and list things that are stressing you out in that life area.
 Once you have your list of stressors, write down ideas to combat that stressor.